-In a past action, the Coastal Commission found102 that the Santa Monica Mountains Mediterranean Ecosystem, which includes the undeveloped native habitats of the Santa Monica Mountains, is rare and especially valuable because of its relatively pristine
+In a past action, the Coastal Commission found that the Santa Monica Mountains Mediterranean Ecosystem, which includes the undeveloped native habitats of the Santa

-97 Longcore, T.R.
+109 Longcore, T.R.
 1999.
 Terrestrial arthropods as indicators of restoration success in coastal sage scrub.
 Ph.D.
 Dissertation, University of California, Los Angeles.

-98 Christian, C. 2001.
+110 Christian, C. 2001.
 Consequences of a biological invasion reveal the importance of mutualism for plant communities.
 Nature 413:635-639.

-Hughes, L. and M. Westoby.
+111 Hughes, L. and M. Westoby.
 1992.
 Capitula on stick insect eggs and elaiosomes on seeds: convergent adaptations for burial by ants.
 Functional Ecology 6:642-648.